Quick start

 - For tables in

-- When pasting into spreadsheets, use “Split text to columns” if a fixed delimiter is used (space or tab).
+- When pasting into spreadsheets, use "Split text to columns" if a fixed delimiter (space or tab) is used.

 Troubleshooting

-- Verify that you clicked Generate and that output is shown in the correct result tab.
+- Verify that you clicked Generate (or Analysis) and that output is shown in the correct result tab.

-- Reduce constraints (e.g., widen Tm range by 1–2 °C; allow slightly longer/shorter primers) and try again.
+- Reduce constraints (widen Tm range by 1–2°C; allow slightly longer/shorter primers) and try again.

 - Confirm the sequence contains valid characters only (A/C/G/T and allowed degenerate codes); remove spaces or non-ASCII characters.

-- Open the browser console (F12 → Console) and check for JavaScript errors if the UI becomes unresponsive.
+- Open the browser console (F12 → Console) and check for JavaScript errors.

-If the page interface suddenly stops working after you updated files on the server (for example, buttons do nothing, tabs do not switch, or results are not displayed), the most common reason is that the browser is still using an old cached JavaScript file.
+If the page suddenly stops working after a server update (buttons do nothing, tabs don't switch, no results), the browser is likely using a cached JavaScript file.

 - Windows/Linux: Ctrl+F5 or Ctrl+Shift+R